-If you would like to place someone in a fixed term position but it does not fit into one of these traditional scenarios, please contact BC AdviceLine for advice on your particular situation.
+If you would like to place someone in a fixed term position but it does not fit into one of these traditional scenarios, please contact the EMA's AdviceLine for advice on your particular situation.

 Terms in writing

 The terms of the fixed term agreement should be clearly stated in a written individual employment agreement.